Let’s make school feel better for your child…

 • Parent and child clinical interviews

-• BASC-3 (Objective rating scales for parents, teachers and teen)
+• BASC-3 (Objective rating scales for parents, teachers, and teens)

 • WPPSI-IV/WISC-V/WAIS-IV (Intelligence Test)